softlayer/githubio_source/content/reference/services/SoftLayer_Account/syncCurrentUserPopulationWithPaas.md

 ---
 # [SoftLayer_Account](/reference/services/SoftLayer_Account)::syncCurrentUserPopulationWithPaas

-This method manually  for the current user population of an account.
+This method manually starts a synchronize operation for the current IBMid-authenticated user population of a linked account pair.
+"Manually" means "independent of an account link operation".

 ## Overview